GSA/fpki-guides/pages/fpki_piv-i_faq.md

 Key Management key | after 12/31/2008 | RSA (1024 or 2048 bits)<br />ECDSA (Curve P-256 or P-384)
 Card Management Key | After 12/31/2010 | 3TDEA<br />AES-128, AES-192, or AES-256

->**Standards and Technical Details:**

->Tables 3.1 and 5.1 of [NIST SP 800-78](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-78-4.pdf) detail the algorithms and key sizes that must be supported per key type.

 [[Return to Table of Contents]](#table-of-contents)

 ### What Must PIV-I Card Authentication Certificate Policies Map To?

-The certificate policies for the PIV-I Card Authentication certificate must map to the FBCA’s **`id-fpki- certpcy-pivi-cardAuth`** policy.
-(See [Does PIV-I Have Specific Object Identifiers (OIDs)](#does-piv-i-have-specific-object-identifiers-oids-1) for an overview of the PIV-I card authentication certificate policy.)
+The certificate policies for the PIV-I Card Authentication certificate must map to the FBCA’s **`id-fpki-certpcy-pivi-cardAuth`** policy.

->**Standards and Technical Details:**

->The [X.509 Certificate Policy for the FBCA](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) addresses PIV-I Certificate Policy mapping

->[X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for Personal Identity Verification Interoperable (PIV-I) Cards](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000GmhKAAS&field=File__Body__s) identifies the unique parameter settings for certificates and CRLs for PIV-I.

 [[Return to Table of Contents]](#table-of-contents)